Skip to main content

 get_quoteFetch an executable quote for a parsed intent.

-build_orderBuild a bounded, ready-to-sign order (receiver pinned to the owner by default).
+build_orderBuild a bounded, ready-to-sign order (receiver unconditionally pinned to the owner).

 submit_orderSubmit a signed order to the correct per-chain orderbook.